wpsharks/s2member-kb/features/2015/223-pro-api-for-remote-operations.md

 With s2Member Pro installed, you have access to the s2Member Pro API For Remote Operations.
 This is made available for developers that wish to create User/Member accounts dynamically through custom scripts of their own.

+## Requires a Secret API Key

 s2Member's Remote Operations API requires a secret API Key in order to POST authenticated requests to your installation of s2Member.
-You can have s2Member generate this key for you, or you can enter a key of your own:
+You can have s2Member generate this key for you, or you can enter a key of your own.

+See: **WP Dashboard → s2Member → API / Scripting → Pro API For Remote Operations**

 <img src="https://cloud.githubusercontent.com/assets/53005/8049221/6e85cebe-0e2a-11e5-8f01-1363dd29d0ec.png" width="650" />